Table Of Contents

 - White or charred skin

 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in ThermaCare Heat Wraps lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+Our law firm is handling individual litigation nationwide and currently accepting new injury cases in all 50 states.

-Free Case Evaluation: Again, if you suffered a burn or other skin injury after using a ThermaCare Heat Wrap, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and we can help.
+Free Confidential Case Evaluation: Again, if you suffered a burn or other skin injury from using recalled heatwraps, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our trial lawyers can help.